rhel-labs/learn-katacoda/service-admin/step3.md

 # What is a service?

+The process you interacted with in the previous step was a foreground process.
+It ran in a terminal window where you could see it.
+Some processes run in the background, out of view of the user.
+These background processes allow the system to carry out many operations in parallel.
+Background processes that continuously carry out a set of actions are called _services_.

+_Daemons_ are even more specialized.
+These are services that and are specifically designed to supervise or support other processes.
+Typically, daemons are denoted by a __d__ at the end of their name.
+For example, __firewalld__ is the daemon which handles firewall functionality.
+These daemons lie in wait, listening for the user to issue a command to tell them to change their behavior.

 # Viewing the status of a service

 __firewalld__ is a service which manages what network traffic to let into the system.